DarkPhantom738/segmentation-failure-analysis/README.md

 The proposed method **augments** confidence with representation–output gaps; it does not replace confidence.
 Consistency-only underperforms confidence-only on the primary endpoint.

 **Feature ablation (primary endpoint):** removing enhancing-fraction gaps drops AUPRC from 0.886 to **0.773** (below confidence 0.805).
 Other anatomy families (edema, volume, necrosis, compactness) can be dropped with little or no loss—enhancing-composition disagreement carries most of the gain.
+(Will have to test further once I run on several seeds and test models till convergence rather than the current 5 epoch 10 hour model I am using currently.)

 ---